underlines/awesome-ml/llm-tools.md

 - [EQBench](https://eqbench.com/) a black box closed source and private Emotional Intelligence Benchmark for LLMs
 - [oobabooga benchmark](https://oobabooga.github.io/benchmark.html) a black box, closed source and private 48 questions benchmark from oobabooga
 - [LiveBench](https://livebench.ai/) is a dynamic, contamination-free benchmark for Large Language Models (LLMs) that updates regularly to evaluate model performance across diverse tasks, ensuring relevance by refreshing its dataset every 6 months.
+- [Dubesor LLM Benchmark](https://dubesor.de/benchtable) Small-scale manual performance comparison benchmark with closed source questions
+- [LiveCodeBench](https://livecodebench.github.io/leaderboard.html) holistic and Contamination Free Evaluation of LLMs for Code automatically using new LeetCode, AtCoder and Codeforces questions
+- [SWE-bench](https://www.swebench.com/) curated and annotated software development tests for LLMs sourced from 2k real github issues and pull requests, asking LLMs to solve issues in a codebase with an emphasis on understanding and coordinating changes across multiple functions, classes and files simultaneously requiring solutions with code execution environments, long contexts and multi step reasoning that goes beyond code generation

 ### Benchmark Suites